 Hyatt House San Juan: In October 2014, Puerto Rico opened its first extended stay hotel and the first Hyatt House outside the continental U.S. The property’s Miramar neighborhood is a stone’s throw from the Atlantic Ocean and a short drive to Old San Juan.
 Residential-style studios and one- and two-bedroom suites feature full kitchens stocked with appliances and even your favorite groceries, care of the hotel's delivery service.
 Or, skip cooking in favor of the complimentary hot breakfast complete with a build-your-own-omelet bar.
 WiFi is available at no charge -- great to use either by the outdoor pool or in the hopping H Bar area where there are outlets aplenty.
-Low-season rates begin at $159 per night, but we found advance purchase deals for $143 in May.
+Low-season rates begin at $159 per night, but we found advance purchase deals for $143 during select times.

 Copamarina Beach Resort & Spa: Finally, we’d be remiss not to mention what was once called the only “true” all-inclusive in Puerto Rico.
-Truth be told, reviews over the years have been mixed -- plus its far-flung location in Guánica, a quiet south coast town 90 miles from San Juan, isn’t a huge draw, especially for first-time tourists.
+Truth be told, reviews over the years have been mixed on this all-inclusive hotel -- plus its far-flung location in Guánica, a quiet south coast town 90 miles from San Juan, isn’t a huge draw, especially for first-time tourists.
 However, with the resort’s Air Café package, breakfast, lunch, and dinner at two restaurants are included, as well as house wine by the glass and beer at dinner.
 A variety of non-motorized watersports from kayaking to snorkeling provide entertainment.
 If you find yourself in this part of Puerto Rico and you stay here, we’d love to hear your feedback!